Guest Training and Equipment

 Avalanche Floatation Devices, AFDs, are not required at Island Lake Catskiing.
 If a guest chooses to use an AFD, they can be rented in Fernie at The Guides Hut (phone 1-888-843-4885) or at the Gear Hub (phone 1.250.423.5555).
 Be sure to phone ahead of time to reserve an AFD.

-Every group is supplied with six guest packs each containing an avalanche probe and shovel.
+Every guest is supplied with a pack containing an avalanche probe and shovel.
 Although emphasis is often placed on the use of avalanche transceivers, avalanche probes and shovels also play an important role in rescue.
 To learn more about avalanche rescue including probing and shovelling techniques visit the Canadian Avalanche Centre online course